kensanata/just-halberds/Just-Halberds.md

 bandits blackmail you.
 When looking at the numbers, remember that this is their best skill.
 If bandits add one when threatening people, they probably don't add anything when you beat them up.
-When boars add one as they charge, they probably don't add anything when in melee.
+When boars add one as they charge, they probably don't add anything when they're engaged.

+In the list below, regular people have one hit where as terrible monsters have up to ten hits.
+Prepare for a long fight!

 * bandits ♡, +1 when threatening, blackmailing, ambushing, hiding
 * bards ♡, +2 when singing and dancing, telling stories and mocking people
 * basilisks ♡♡♡♡♡♡, +3 due to their *poisonous miasma*
 * bears ♡♡♡, +2 when they are hurt or defending their young
-* boars ♡♡♡, +2 when charging into melee
+* boars ♡♡♡, +2 when charging into a fight
 * bureaucrats ♡, +1 when using forms and prescriptions
 * demons ♡♡♡♡♡♡♡♡, +3 with their *flaming weapon*
-* dragons ♡♡♡♡♡♡♡♡♡♡, +3 with their *dragon breath*
+* dragons ♡♡♡♡♡♡♡♡♡♡, +6 with their *dragon breath*
 * dwarves ♡♡♡♡, +2 when handling stone, with heavy armour and a shield
 * elves ♡, +2 when using their *charm*
-* frogling ♡, +1 in the first round when jumping
+* froglings ♡, +1 in the first round when jumping
-* general ♡♡♡♡♡♡♡, +2 when at war, with heavy armour and a shield
+* general ♡♡♡♡♡♡♡, +3 when at war, with heavy armour and a shield
 * ghouls ♡♡, +2 when underground and using their *aura of fear*
-* giants ♡♡♡♡♡♡♡♡♡♡, +3 when they can use their size
+* giants ♡♡♡♡♡♡♡♡♡♡, +5 when they can use their size
 * guards ♡♡♡, +0, with light armour and a shield
 * harpies ♡♡♡, +2 when using their *charm*
 * hellhounds ♡♡♡♡♡, +2 with their *fire breath*